-This amendment proposes inserting cannabis production and processing into zones that currently permit related uses i.e., Agricultural, Rural General, and General Industrial.
-Given the nature of cannabis production and processing as described in previous sections of this report, Staff feel that this use meets the intent of these zones and is appropriately listed in the same zones as agricultural uses, and medium and heavy industry.
+This amendment proposes inserting cannabis production and processing facilities into zones that currently permit related uses i.e., Agricultural, Rural General, and General Industrial.
+Given the nature of cannabis production and processing facilities as described in previous sections of this report, Staff feel that this use meets the intent of these zones and is appropriately listed in the same zones as agricultural uses, and medium and heavy industry.
+At this time, no amendment to Oak Ridges Moraine Zoning By-law 2005-133 is proposed.